 — QLED TVs are a brand-specific option manufactured by Samsung, though some other companies, including Sony, may also carry a small number of QLED products.
 They are considered by some to be superior to OLED TVs, but there is still some debate about this.
 QLED stands for Quantum Dot Light Emitting Diode.
 This technology uses microscopic nanocrystals called quantum dots that react to blue light by emitting red light or green light, depending on the size of the nanocrystals in nanometers.
 This allows 70-inch QLED TVs to create brighter colors than LEDs and stunning contrasts that rival OLED TVs.

 — ULED simply means Ultra Light Emitting Diode, but this term doesn’t carry the same meaning as LED, OLED, or QLED.
-The reason for this is because ULED is used to refer to products that operate using a collection of Hisense hardware and software.
+The reason for this is that ULED is used to refer to products that operate using a collection of Hisense hardware and software.
 It doesn’t relate to the actual picture quality or lighting technology, so if you see a TV labeled as ULED, just make sure to take the time to research the product specifications before deciding on one of these 70-inch TVs.

 Q. What is Quantum Dot Technology?